Canerhan/data-engineering-zoomcamp/week_7_myproject/README.md

 and types of applications [HM Land Registry complete each month](https://use-land-property-data.service.gov.uk/datasets/td/download) in 2022.
 Specifically the "Number and types of applications by **all account customers**".

-These are the Steps for analyzing this Data:
+These are the Steps for Executing this Project and analyzing the Data:
 1. Create the Local and Cloud Environment, we need to execute this Project.
 2. Download the Data, clean and transform it.
 3. Upload this data to Google Bucket and BigQuery